 Saadani National Park Tanzania is here the beach meets the bush.
 It is the only best park in East Africa with an Indian Ocean beachfront.
-It’s the one place where those idle hours of sunbathing might be interrupted by an elephant strolling past, or animals coming to drink at the nearby waterhole.
+It’s the one place where those idle hours of sunbathing get interrupted by an elephant strolling past, or animals coming to drink at the nearby waterhole.
 Also, a sight to behold is the Swahili fishermen casting their nets at sunrise.

 Wildlife isn’t abundant, and the park is more a beach destination within the bush.
-Commonly seen on drives are elephant, giraffe, buffalo, warthog, common waterbuck, reedbuck, Lichtenstein’s hartebeest, wildebeest, yellow baboon, and vervet monkey.
-Hippo, crocodile, and a selection of water birds can be encountered on boat trips.
+Commonly seen on drives are elephant, giraffe, buffalo, warthog, common waterbuck, reedbuck, Lichtenstein’s hartebeest, wildebeest, yellow baboon, and vervet monkey. and a selection of water birds can be encountered on boat trips.
 Saadani’s wildlife specials are the shy red duiker, the endangered Roosevelt’s sable and green turtles, for which the park is a breeding site.
 Saadani National Park Tanzania

 The park has been hit hard by poachers in the past, wildlife numbers are increasing.
 Animals you are likely to encounter on a drive are giraffe, buffalo, warthog, common waterbuck, reedbuck, Lichtenstein’s hartebeest, wildebeest, greater kudu, eland, yellow baboon, and vervet monkey.
 Herds of up to 30 elephants are occasionally seen.

 Mangroves separate the most idyllic palm-lined beaches & the watercourses are fringed by woodland.
 The habitat inside the park is mostly grassland interspersed with acacia thickets.
 Part of the extensive Zaraninge coastal forest, bio-diversity hotspot in Tanzania, is also located within the park boundaries.